OpenTranslationBible/open-bible/en-GB/43.John/md/john-03.md

 ## John 3:20

-Everyone who does evil hates the light and will not come into the light for fear that their deeds will be exposed.
+Those who do evil avoid the light, fearing their deeds will be revealed.

 ## John 3:21

-But whoever lives by the truth comes into the light, so that it may be seen plainly that what they have done has been done in the sight of God.
+But whoever practices the truth comes into the light, so that it may be evident that what they have done has been done in the sight of God.

 ---